 Thus one needs the capability of being doctrinally ‘bilingial’, as it were.
 I say this because the very meaning of words used are understood differently inside the COC.
 We saw how the word ‘denomination’ could upset a conversation.
 Mention of ‘Creeds and Confessions’ are an absolute no no. I suspect that if a sincere COC member picked up the 1689 Baptist Confession of faith, it might be an eye-opener and a pleasant surprise, provided some other word/term did not trip them up.
 The COC do have their own doctrines from their sincere understanding of scripture, but they would not use a historic word like ‘creed’ or ‘confession’ to describe them, because of the bad connotations these words have in their circles.

 Recently, I read an article stating that one is not saved by faith alone.
 I know looking back on my COC days that I was very much saved, and it was not of works and it was still only by the grace of God through faith.
 So I took a double take on that one and relaxed when I read the rest of the article, which spoke about the necessity of both faith and obedience.
 Needless to say, the rest of the article spoke of the sorry state of churches that believed that faith alone could save.
 At this point, I am not even sure if any of you, my dear readers are with me.
 This does sound so much like Roman Catholicism entering through the back door.
 The danger of believing in a works salvation is real.
-But no knowledgeable member there would actually think of obeying the Lord in baptism as works meriting salvation, in the way it is feared by Christians outside the COC.
+But no knowledgeable member there would actually think that obeying the Lord in baptism was works meriting salvation, in the way it is feared by Christians outside the COC.

 When a church like the COC is unable to recognise other churches as fellow brethren, and they do not acknowledge the Reformation sufficiently, they bypass the language that Protestant Christianity has developed, and overtime they develop a jargon that is peculiar to them.
 They cannot get their errors ironed out because their interaction with others outside is limited.